CO Experts ULTRA, Low Level Carbon Monoxide Detector

 "One of the reasons I recommend our low level reading carbon monoxide sensor is the unique environment of an airplane.
 A pilot needs to know that CO is present at low levels before they reach dangerously high levels not only because your cannot pull off the side of the road but the added effect of hypoxia increases the body’s sensitivity to CO.

-I recommend that any reading of 10 PPM that last for more than a few minutes needs to be address.
+I recommend that any reading of 10 PPM that last for more than a few minutes needs to be addressed.
 This may be a small crack in an exhaust that may enlarge to a dangerous size.
 If the CO reading is rapidly rising, measures should be taken to arrest the trend by opening fresh air vents, closing heat vents, and going to lean of peak.
 If the level reaches 35 PPM, an emergency landing is appropriate and the use of oxygen for the pilot is prudent until the aircraft is safe on the ground.
 The aircraft should not be flown again until the source is identified." -- Dr. Brent Blue

 It's also important to know what actions to take when CO is present outside the cockpit.
 The table below provides guidelines for actions you should take at various CO levels when the CO Experts is used in a Residential / Industrial setting.